Downtown Las Vegas, commonly known as DTLV, is the heart of historic Las Vegas.

 Never trust a list that doesn’t include a dive bar.
 Dino’s Lounge is an old favorite dive bar with a bonus, karaoke on Thursday, Friday, and Saturday nights.

-They’ve got great drink specials and a large crowd of locals, making your bar even more divey.
+They’ve got great cheap drink specials and a large crowd of locals, making your bar even more divey.